lanudo2013/smap-coding-challenge/REPORT.md

 ## Decisions made

 1-	In both components, consumer Ids are displayed to make the difference between two consumers created with the same name and consumer type.
-2-	In consumers component, frontend pagination was added to display a pages of records.
+2-	In consumers component, frontend pagination was added to display pages of records.
-3-	I18n was added to enable labels internationalization capability across the app.
+3-	I18n was added to enable internationalization capability across the app.

 ## Cross browser compatibility